Posted in | News | Technology

 Methods

-Three primary aspects—efficiency, resilience, and environmental sustainability—were selected to evaluate SCs' performance.
-Additionally, the complex interdependencies between SBs and SCs were examined across five domains: energy, mobility, water, waste management, and security.
-Furthermore, 26 intelligent service variables across these five SC domains were used to describe an SB's smart features.
+This study focused on three core aspects—efficiency, resilience, and environmental sustainability—to evaluate the performance of SCs.
+Additionally, the interdependencies between SBs and SCs were analyzed across five key infrastructure domains: energy, mobility, water, waste management, and security.
+Within these domains, 26 intelligent service variables were identified to represent the smart features of SBs.

 Two well-known LLMs, Google’s Bard and OpenAI ChatGPT-3, were considered for developing the evaluation framework, which assessed the impact of selected SB services on SC performance.
 Accordingly, each factor in a domain was evaluated for efficiency, resilience, and environmental sustainability.